 - The course will assist you to develop both practical and theoretical skills, in order to achieve your full potential as an adult nurse and meet the Nursing and Midwifery Council (NMC) Standards.
 These include professional values, communication and interpersonal skills, nursing practice and decision making, and leadership, management and team working.

 - This challenging and intensive course comprises 50% theory and 50% practice, where you will undertake placements in a range of settings.
 The course consists of three stages, each comprising of a number of compulsory modules, where you will have the opportunity to study alongside students from the other fields of nursing.

 - You will be taught by Lecturers who are committed and passionate, as well as practice supervisors and assessors who are research active and have extensive and varied experience in adult nursing.

 - Teaching takes place in innovative and contemporary teaching and learning environments, including a fully equipped simulated ward, with our patient simulator, Sim Man, before you go out on to placements and treat real patients.

 - Student support will be given from personal tutors and year leaders, as well as academic learning support and experienced practice supervisors and assessors.

-The Government has announced that from September 2020 new and existing students studying this course will be eligible to receive a non-repayable grant of at least £5,000 each year.
-Further information is available on the Government's website and the Council of Deans Frequently Asked Questions.
+Students studying this course may be eligible to receive a non-repayable grant of at least £5,000 each year.
+Further information is available on the NHS Learning Support Fund Website.